YehoanatnEzra/Oop-Huji/1 - Tic Tac Toe/README.md

 # **Exercise 2 - Tic Tac Toe Tournament**

-This project is the second exercise I completed in the OOP course at Hebrew University of Jerusalem.
-The main objective of this exercise is to practice implementing basic design patterns and interfaces while improving strategic decision-making in a Tic Tac Toe game.
+This project is the second exercise I completed in the OOP course at the Hebrew University of Jerusalem.
+The goal of the exercise is to practice implementing basic design patterns and interfaces while enhancing strategic decision-making in a Tic Tac Toe game.
+The project simulates a Tic Tac Toe Tournament, where multiple player strategies compete against each other, with a primary focus on evaluating different AI strategies and their effectiveness in winning against a random player.

-## **Exercise Description**
-This project implements a Tic Tac Toe Tournament, where multiple player strategies compete against each other.
-The primary focus is on different AI strategies and their effectiveness in winning against a random player.

 ### **Implemented Strategies**